alsyundawy/Spotify-Ad-free/README.md

 [![Discord](https://discordapp.com/api/guilds/418256415874875402/widget.png)](https://discord.me/CHEF-KOCH)

-### Spotify app privacy
+### Spotify (app) privacy

 You can easily import the "blocker" (filters) list into any Ad-blocker or download the pre-made Ad-Free versions.
-A HOSTS file is not a "crack".
+A HOSTS file is not a "crack" and not something you get banned for while using it.

 An additional advice is to set the following parameters within the Spotify app: